theseus-os/Theseus/book/src/window.md

 ## Display in a Window

-The application can use the name to get the text displayable and set its content, or invoke `WindowGeneric.display(name)` to display it.
-These methods are generic and in the future they will work for other kinds of displayables.
+The application can invoke `WindowGeneric.display(name)` to display a displayable by its name.
+This method is generic and in the future it will work for other kinds of displayables.
+The application can also invoke `WindowGeneric.get_concrete_display_mut::<T>(name)` to get a displayable of a concrate type `T` and set its contents.
+The method returns error if the window does not have a displayable of `name` or the displayable is not of type `T`.

 After a displayable displays itself in a window, the application should invoke `WindowGeneric.render()` to render the updates to the screen.
 A framebuffer compositor would composites a list of framebuffers and outputs the result to a final framebuffer which is mapped to the screen.